Radha Damodar Temple, Vrindavan

-Shri Radha Damodar Temple is a Hindu temple dedicated to Hindu deities Radha and Krishna.
-The temple is situated in Vrindavan of Indian state Uttar Pradesh.
+Shri Radha Damodar Temple is a Hindu temple, dedicated to Hindu deities Radha and Krishna.
+The temple is situated in Vrindavan of Indian state of Uttar Pradesh.
 In the temple, Krishna is worshiped in the form of Damodar with his consort Radha.
 It is one of the main seven Goswami temples of Vrindavan.
+The temple belongs to Gaudiya Vaishnavism tradition and was founded by Jiva Goswami in 1542.

 History

-Shri Radha Damodar Temple was first established by Jiva Goswami in the year 1542 C.E and was located at Seva Kunj of Vrindavan.
-Later, In 1670, when the Muslim emperor Aurangazeb invaded Vrindavana, the original deities Radha Damodar were shifted to Jaipur for sometime and when the social conditions became favorable, deities were brought back to Vrindavan in the year 1739 C.E.
+Shri Radha Damodar Temple was first established by Jiva Goswami in the year 1542 and was located at Seva Kunj of Vrindavan.
+Later, In 1670, when the Muslim emperor Aurangazeb invaded Vrindavana, the original deities Radha Damodar were shifted to Jaipur for some time and when the social conditions became favourable, deities were brought back to Vrindavan in the year 1739.
 The deities Radha Damodar have been served in Vrindavan since then.
 Before the disappearance of Jiva Goswami in 1596, he left the deities in the care of his successor Krishna Dasa, the head priest.
 Presently, the descendants of Krishna Dasa are serving the deities.